 Our common stock is currently quoted on the OTCQB under the symbol "VSUL".
-In connection with our proposed public offering, we intend to apply for listing of our common stock and warrants on The NASDAQ Capital Market under the symbols "VSUL" and "VSULW", respectively.
-No assurance can be given that our application will be approved.
 The following table sets forth the range of the high and low sale prices of the common stock for the periods indicated.
 The quotations reflect inter-dealer prices, without retail markup, markdown or commission, and may not represent actual transactions.
 Consequently, the information provided below may not be indicative of our common stock price under different conditions.